NestorHiebl/Ray-tracing-in-one-weekend-C/README.md

 ## 3. The vec3 Data Structure

 Almost all graphics programs have some class(es) for storing geometric vectors and colors.
 In many systems these vectors are 4D (3D plus a homogeneous coordinate for geometry, and RGB plus an alpha transparency channel for colors).
 For our purposes, three coordinates suffices.
-Unlike the original book, we won't be using the same `vec3` type for colors, locations, directions, offsets, whatever.
-This prevents us from doing something silly, like adding a color to a location, as well as keeping the code cleaner.
+Unlike the original book, we won't be using the same `vec3` type for everything.
+This prevents us from doing something silly, like adding a color to a location, as well as keeping our code cleaner.
 C does not have type aliasing capabilities comparable to C++.
 We could simulate something similar by playing around with pointers or macros, but this has drawbacks in terms of complexity and readability so we'll be sticking to separate types.
+Since both points and vectors will be used (in combination) to navigate an abstract three dimenstional space and we want them to have the same underlying structure, we can simply stick another typedef on top of the `vec3_t` type immediately.

 ### 3.1 Variables and Methods